OriolCastander/awesome-units/readme.md

 Lots of stuff to do, among them numpy support.
 Leave a comment and such.

 Create a venv and run pip install -r requirements.txt, or simply have numpy available that is the only thing in use.

+Better yet, run 'python setup.py bdist_wheel' to build the wheel (will be in dist/) and then run it anywhere you want